0xLeif/GitTagTest/README.md

 ### 1) Release page Next button doesn't work

-The next button takes you to tags/ release after the last tag on the page.
+The next button takes you to tags/ releases after the last tag on the page.

 #### Steps to reproduce
 - Go to the Releases page [🔗](https://github.com/0xLeif/GitTagTest/releases)